1 expensive gemstone flower bouquet

 Money must be funny in a rich man’s world

-It looks like in the 18th century the Russian nobility has plenty of money.
+It looks like in the 18th century, the Russian nobility had plenty of money.
 And one of the goals of those people is to look as mighty, as powerful, and as rich as possible.
 They buy a lot, I mean a lot, of jewelry, decorated with very expensive gemstones.
-The average weight of the jewelry the Tsarina and her friends is about 2-3 kilos.
+The average weight of the jewelry that the Tsarina and her friends wear is about 2-3 kilos.
 And I don’t count the weight of the dresses and hairdos.
 So this gemstone flower bouquet brooch is just their piece of cake.

 Flower bouquet brooch of Tsarina Elisabeth in a vase.